 If a player gets the closest on one and correct on the second, the player continues their streak, because the player was closest or correct for both answers.

 Finally, for a three answer question, if a player is correct on one answer, the closest on another, but neither on the third; the player will lose any streaks in progress.
-However, the player still gets points for being the closest on one and full value for the correct answer.
+However, the player still gets points for being the closest on one and the full value for the correct answer.

 The maximum will vary based on each puzzle.
 It's impossible for players to get the maximum, because players cannot guess the puzzle until guessing a letter, and players cannot guess letters until getting a question correct.